lsun20/MissAdapt/README.md

 ## R scripts

 `example.R` : an example script that reads the pre-tabulated solutions and outputs the adaptive estimates via an instantaneous lookup table.

+`calculate_adaptive_estimates.R` : a function that takes the input of the pre-tabulated solutions and outputs the adaptive estimates as well as the constrained version via a lookup table.

+`calculate_max_regret.R` : a function that takes the input of the pre-tabulated solutions and outputs the max regret of various estimators.

+`plot_adaptive_and_minimax_estimates.R` : a function that takes the input of the pre-tabulated solutions and outputs the locus of $B$-minimax estimates via a lookup table.
+The oracle MSE function (risk of each $B$-minimax estimator) as well as the risk function of the adaptive estimator are also plotted.